oisdk/masters-thesis/esop-2024/response.markdown

 >   formalize in plain (non-cubical) HoTT, with the exception of the proof search
 >   library, but there it'd be nice too see more about how computational
 >   univalence is being used.

+It may well be possible to prove the main theorems in the paper without computational univalence (although difficult: we use computation in a handful of the internal proofs, but this is probably not essential).

 >
 > On the positive side, I found the paper highly readable, and I found the proof
 > search solution for the countdown problem quite fun.